 “Mount Everest” on the border of Greece and North Macedonia: Kaimakchalan

 Kaimakchalan Mountain sits at the border between Greece and North Macedonia, with its highest peak reaching 8,271 feet.
 The mountain is known for its subarctic climate and extremely cold winters.

 In the winter, when its peak is layered in snow and is pure white, the mountain resembles the famous Tibetan mountain, Mount Everest.
 Like Kaimakchalan and the Greece-North Macedonia border, the China-Nepal border is drawn along the summit of the mountain.

 Greece is also home to what is called “dragon lakes,” or simply put, alpine lakes, which were formed back in the last Ice Age.
 According to local folklore, these lakes once were the dwelling places of dragons.

-Iceland is world famous for its alpine lakes, and the connection between geography and dragons is central to Scandinavian culture as well.
-Island is also known for its volcanic lakes and their strikingly opaque pale blue color.
+Iceland is world famous for its alpine lakes, and the connection between geography and dragons is central to Scandinavian culture, as well.
+Iceland is also known for its volcanic lakes and their strikingly opaque pale blue color.

 Where Southwestern America meets the Mediterranean: Arvi Gorge in Crete

 The Arvi Gorge on the island of Crete slices the Arvi Mountain in half and creates a beautiful, swirling canyon that resembles the iconic geography of the Grand Canyon in Arizona.